Hopefully we will never need this, but it is better to have one and not need it.

 Treat all the players with respect, be patient during rules teaching, where appropriate offer advice and support during the game but let people make their own mistakes.

 New players be assured we will teach you to the best of our abilities and help you to beat us.
 In some games there can be a lot of rules to teach and learn so it possible either you or the teacher will miss something, this won’t be intentional.
 Be patient with the games teacher, ask questions.

 Treat your first game as a learning game don’t expect to win, likewise when teaching your aim is to make sure everyone has fun and get a good grasp of the game.
 For a first game everyone wins if everyone has fun.

 Be positive and supportive of others views, tabletop gaming supports many types of gamers, someone’s favourite game may be your least favourite, that’s totally fine, Herefordshire Board Gamers is a positive place, discuss ideas but be nice about it.

 Where possible please complete the game your are playing to the best of your ability but if you really aren’t enjoying the game or need to leave please let the organiser know.
 We’ll understand and help you leave and find a new game if we can.

 Please respect all game owners’ property and their rules about drinking/food/vaping around their games, even if your own preference is different.

 This is a positive list and doesn’t contain a huge list of things you should not do, please use common sense and if one of the organisers requests something of you please listen, we’re here to make sure our environment is safe and fun for all.

-Harassment will not be tolerated.
+Harassment, discrimination and prejudice will not be tolerated.
 This includes, but is not limited to: